Kalidou Koulibaly: 2018–19 season

 At the start of the 2018–19 season, Koulibaly signed a contract extension with Napoli, keeping him at the club until 2023.
 He continued to be a regular starter for Napoli under coach Carlo Ancelotti and spoke positively about playing under him.
 Koulibaly helped the side win thirteen matches in the league to stay near the higher positions and challenge for the league title once again.
 He then captained Napoli for the first time in his career, helping the side beat Cagliari 1–0 on 16 December 2018.
 However, on 26 December 2018, Koulibaly received two yellow cards in quick succession for a foul and for sarcastically applauding the referee and was sent off, as Napoli lost 1–0 to Inter Milan at the San Siro.
 According to Ancelotti, Koulibaly was the target of racist chants from the Inter fans and his team asked for the match to be suspended three times.
-Posting on social media after the match, Koulibaly wrote, "I'm sorry about the defeat and especially to have let my brothers down.
+Posting on social media after the match, Koulibaly wrote: "I'm sorry about the defeat and especially to have let my brothers down.
 But I'm proud of the colour of my skin.
 To be French, Senegalese, Neapolitan, and a man."
 Inter would go on to be sanctioned by the league for these racist chants, and was ordered to play two home matches behind closed doors.

-After serving a two match suspension, Koulibaly returned to the starting lineup, playing the whole game and keeping a clean sheet, in a 2–0 win over Sassuolo Calcio in the round of 16 of the Coppa Italia.
-He helped the side keep five consecutive clean sheets in the league between 26 January and 24 February 2019, including matches against A.C.
-Milan, Sampdoria and Parma.
+After serving a two match suspension, Koulibaly returned to the starting lineup, playing the whole game and keeping a clean sheet, in a 2–0 win over Sassuolo in the round of 16 of the Coppa Italia.
+He helped the side keep five consecutive clean sheets in the league between 26 January and 24 February 2019, including matches against Milan, Sampdoria and Parma.
 On 12 April 2019, Koulibaly was involved in another racial incident, after reportedly suffering racist abuse from an Arsenal fan during a Europa League match between the two teams.
 Two days later on 14 April 2019, he scored twice for the side, in a 3–1 win over Chievo.
 Napoli once again finished the season as runners-up to Juventus, with Koulibaly earning the inaugural Serie A Best Defender award for the season.
 By the end of the 2018–19 season, he had made 48 appearances and scored two goals in all competitions.

 2019–22: Coppa Italia

-On 17 June 2020, Koulibaly started in the Coppa Italia Final against Juventus; Napoli won the match 4–2 on penalties after a goalless draw.
+On 17 June 2020, Koulibaly started in the Coppa Italia final against Juventus; Napoli won the match 4–2 on penalties after a goalless draw.
 Koulibaly has on a number of occasions talked about his desire to retire at Napoli, and that a departure would only occur due to an economic decision made by the club.

 In September 2021, he was named as Serie A Player of the Month.
 On 24 November 2021, he played his 300th match with Napoli in a 2–1 defeat against Spartak Moscow in the Europa League.